bit-shift-io/fido-and-kitch-dart/README.md

 Looking for things to do, look here: https://github.com/bit-shift-io/fido-and-kitch/projects

 ## Architecture

+ECS without ECS.
+The goal of ECS is to improve performance by improving CPU cache hits by keeping components coherent within memory and operating on all components in a linear fashion.
+This type of architecture doesn't fit with the traditional hierachy of data, updating and rendering provided by most traditional engines (including flame).
+For this reason we use a hybrid approach:
+Pools of components to maintain coherancy and try to improve CPU caching.
+Updating is done based on component type, similar to ECS systems.
+We leave rendering in the hierachical way flame expects.

 Components are building blocks.
 Entities are root level items that are made up of components.